Ruszero01/EcoPaste-Sync/README.en-US.md

 ### 📦 Usage Instructions

-This branch is primarily for users who need cross-device sync functionality.
+This branch is primarily for users who urgently need cross-device sync functionality, serving as a temporary solution until the official cloud sync feature is released.
 If you only need local clipboard management, we recommend using the [official main branch](https://github.com/EcoPasteHub/EcoPaste).

 ---